 Moreover, Fabreeka-TIM structural thermal break material can be cut to size for your specific application.
 Available as washers as well, Fabreeka-TIM thermal break plate and washers are designed along with Fabreeka bushings for a complete thermal bridging solution.

 Our exclusive “Fabreeka green” thermal break plate is sure to help your designs achieve their energy and efficiency goals.
-All the while, the thermal break materials' load-bearing properties support the building envelope.
+All the while, the thermal insulation's load-bearing properties support the building envelope.
 Our exceptional thermal break plate helps professionals design with purpose, strive for LEED accreditation and more.

 Impermeable by any type of liquid, including water and most solvents, Fabreeka-TIM RF is the best thermal break material for severe weather conditions and harsh environments.
 This incredibly resilient material is resistant to mechanical stress along with its insulation properties.
 Therefore, Fabreeka-TIM RF is ideal for non-moment building envelope connections and cold storage applications.

 Whether building professionals are striving for LEED certification, or are simply adhering to greener energy standards, Fabreeka has the best structural thermal break material to accomplish your goals.
-Trusted by professionals across building and construction, Fabreeka-TIM and Fabreeka-TIM RF set the benchmark for the industry standard in thermal break material.
+Trusted by professionals across building and construction, Fabreeka-TIM and Fabreeka-TIM RF set the benchmark for the industry.